 When you get a new job, you will need to prepare Form W-4 and submit it to your employer.
 This form will ensure that the correct amount of taxes are withheld from your paycheck.
 Here is a link to the 2023 Form W-4 from the IRS website.

 Accountants who Provide Immigration Tax Services

-It is important to work with a tax accountant or tax preparer who is familiar the the immigration process.
+It is important to work with an immigration tax accountant or tax preparer who is familiar the immigration process and the requirement of both the IRS and USCIS.
 Because of the complex relationship between immigration and taxes, a CPA or Enrolled Agent (EA) who is experienced with immigration tax services is the best choice.

 Here are a few reasons why you should use a CPA or Enrolled Agent for immigration tax services: